carlosonunez/talks/all-day-devops-2019/slides.md

 Notes:

-- Spent a lot of time trying to find a cool sentence explaining what SRE is that _didn't_ come from Google.
+- Spent a lot of time trying to find a cool sentence explaining what RE is that _didn't_ come from Google.

 - Had a _surprisingly_ rough time of it, so I started saving all of the sites that explained it